LuciaNhuNguyen/R_Bioinformatics_Assignments/stat-summary_display-multiple-groups-of-data-side-by-side.md

 data_summary
 ```

-### Plot the mean and median of number of SNP of FreeBayes, Mutect2, Strelka.
+### Plot the mean and median of number of SNPs of FreeBayes, Mutect2, Strelka.

 ```{r}
 # Reshape a data frame to 'wide' format